Skip to content

 What influences sweating

-• heredity – intensity of sweating can be genetic
+• heredity – sweat levels can be influenced by genetics

-• gender – men generally sweat more than women
+• gender – men often sweat more than women

-• illness – toxins or chronic diseases can increase sweating
+• illness – certain conditions may temporarily increase sweating

-• hormones – puberty, menopause, or hormonal disorders affect sweating
+• hormones – puberty, menopause, and hormonal fluctuations affect sweating

-• food and drinks – spicy foods and hot drinks increase sweat
+• food and drinks – spicy meals and hot beverages may increase sweating

-• physical activity – exercise and work trigger natural sweating
+• physical activity – exercise naturally increases sweat production

-• ambient temperature – heat and humidity in summer increase sweat
+• ambient temperature – heat and humidity boost sweating

-• clothing – tight or non-breathable clothes trap heat and moisture
+• clothing – tight or non-breathable fabrics trap heat

-• stress and emotions – interviews, dates, fear, pain, stage fright, or even joy can trigger sweat
+• stress and emotions – interviews, dates, fear, or excitement can trigger sweating

 Excessive sweating

 On average, the human body produces 0.5–1.5 liters of sweat per day.
-Almost 99% of sweat is water, with the rest being minerals.
+Sweat is mostly water with a small amount of minerals.

-If you feel your sweating is excessive or disruptive, it’s worth consulting a doctor to explore possible causes and treatments.
+If you feel your sweating is excessive or disruptive, speaking with a healthcare professional may help identify possible causes or supportive options.

 Minimize body odor